Can I practice San Shou Kuan with another style of martial arts?

 Does San Shou Kuan teach weapons?

 Yes.
 Knife, Staff (Bo), Sword (Jian) and 3 Section Staff (San Jie Gun).
 These are taught later on in one’s development and can assist the empty hand techniques of the art, they also provide an excellent new challenge as you develop a new skill set.
+Our approach to weapon training is with the emphasis on practical application of training – some styles eg Wu Shu may place an emphasis on more gymnastic or theatrical aspects of weapon training.

 Will I have to learn Chinese?